dbierer/php-class-notes/zff-ii-nov-2017.md

 ## TO DO
 * Get the latest onlinemarket.work version to students after class ends
+* Complete the Cache Lab::clear cache

+## Q & A
+* Q: from Charles to All Participants: can you get an unclickable where you are crumb?

 ## BETA NOTES
 * Include discussion on recorded sessions